 The Creighton Prep retreat program provides students with the opportunity to examine their lives in a reflective and spiritual way and to develop a personal and transforming relationship with Jesus Christ.

-The Freshman Retreat is orientated towards helping freshmen understand, appreciate, and contribute to Prep's mission, as well as welcome them into Prep's community.
-The Freshman Retreat is a student-led retreat that takes place at Prep over the course of 3 days in February.
+The Freshman Retreat is oriented toward helping freshmen understand, appreciate, and contribute to Prep's mission, as well as welcome them into Prep's community.
+The Freshman Retreat is a student-led retreat that takes place at Prep over the course of three days in February.

 Sophomores are also offered an optional overnight retreat.
-Thirteen sophomores, 2 junior or senior group leaders, and 2 faculty moderators make this reflective retreat at Camp Fontanelle in Nickerson, NE.
-This retreat allows students to focus on their relationship with God, their faimily, their friends, and self.
+Thirteen sophomores, two junior or senior group leaders, and two faculty moderators make this reflective retreat at Camp Fontanelle in Nickerson, Nebraska.
+This retreat allows students to focus on their relationship with God, their faimily, their friends and self.

 Juniors choose between the Junior Encounter Retreat and the Ignatian Service Retreat.
-The Junior Encounter is for students who have a serious desire to pray and deepen their relationships with God, with friends, and with family.
-A team of seniors, faculty members, and alumni lead thirty-five juniors during this 2 ½ day retreat.
+The Junior Encounter is for students who have a serious desire to pray and deepen their relationships with God, friends and family.
+A team of seniors, faculty members and alumni lead thirty-five juniors during this 2 ½ day retreat.
 The Ignatian Service Retreat provides juniors at Prep with the opportunity to work at the Siena/Francis House, which is a homeless shelter near downtown Omaha.

 The theme of the Senior Retreat is "Looking Back and Moving Forward."
-Emphasis is placed on providing an informal environment to spend time celebrating friendships and talking about worries and excitements about the future.
+Emphasis is placed on providing an informal environment to spend time celebrating friendships and talking about worries and excitements related to the future.
 About 150 seniors participate in this optional retreat each year.